-If you want to save money on your groceries but don’t want to cut anything, a price book should be your frugal weapon of choice.
+If you want to save money on groceries but don’t want to cut anything, a price book should be your frugal weapon of choice.

-Making a grocery price book can help you save a lot of money on your grocery budget.
+Making a grocery price book can help you save a lot of money on your grocery bill.
 What you do with that money will depend on where you are in the financial baby steps.
 With a price book, you’ll know when something is really a good deal and when it’s just marked as one to fool you.
 After a while, you’ll even know how much to get of something to last you until the next sale.

 Amy Dacyczyn of The Tightwad Gazette fame (affiliate link) set out to record the prices at different stores.
 Dacyczyn noticed how much prices varied from store to store and wondered if the large number of brands and sizes for each item was really just a huge conspiracy to confuse the customer.
 She claims that the price book “… revolutionized our shopping strategy more than anything else we did” (p.33) and those are big words coming from the queen of tightwads.